-Safety PLC's can readily accept analog sensor signals, where a single instrument can provide alarm and trip points at different levels.
+Well-designed safety PLC's can readily accept analog sensor signals, where a single instrument can provide alarm and trip points at different levels.
 Analog signals also enable dynamic display of the process variable and diagnostic alarm information that can give early operator warnings that may help to avoid spurious trips.

 Hard-wired systems are very effective when there are very few safety functions and little need for remote monitoring of status.